 Published on March 27th, 2013 | by RB TeamPhoto by designyoutrust.com | 1

-Probably the world’s best known river surf spot.
-The Eisbach wave — literally “ice brook” — sits in the middle of Munich at the English Garden, the largest urban park in the world.
+The Eisbach Wave (also known as Eisbach E1) is probably the world’s most famous river wave.
+The Eisbach – literally “ice brook” – sits in the middle of Munich at the English Garden, the largest urban park in the world.

-Compared to her sister spot Floßlände in the burbs, the Eisbach wave is meaner, trickier and better left to more experienced surfers.
-While Floßlände is largely a summer break, the Eisbach is surfed year-round.
+Compared to her sister spot the Floßlände Wave in the burbs, the Eisbach wave is meaner, trickier and better left to more experienced surfers.
+While the Floßlände Wave is a summer break, the Eisbach E1 is surfed year-round.
 Only the winter chill and flow diversions by the city sometimes put a break on the popular wave.
-The Eisbach wave in Munich has gained much popularity after the 2011 movie Keep Surfing by Björn Richie Loeb.
+The Eisbach Wave in Munich has gained much popularity after the 2011 movie Keep Surfing by Björn Richie Loeb.